computationalmystic/augur-group10/README.md

 ### Our Fork

+We have made three main additions to the main Augur project:

-Tooltips have been added to graphs:
+1. Tooltips have been added to graphs.

 ![Tooltips](Tooltip.png)

-Lines of Code Per Commit : Number of Commits Ratio added:
+2. Lines of Code Per Commit : Number of Commits Ratio was added.

 ![Ratio](Ratio.png)

-Number of Clones metric added:
+3. Number of Clones metric was added.

 ![Number Of Clones](NumberOfClones.png)